rcw3bb/cryptosym/README.md

 | PropAsKey(String keyHolder)      | Use this implementation if the key is being held in a system property.
 Where the keyHolder is the name of the system property.<br /><br />This is useful if you want to provide the key as a system property *(i.e. not the cryptosym.key)*. |
 | StringAsKey(String key)          | Use this implementation if the actual key known.             |

+## KeyChain Class

+The KeyChain class is an implementation of KeyResolver interface which probes the actual string key using the following in sequence:

+### 1. cryptosym.key property

+The `system property` that must hold the actual string key.

+Use the following JVM option syntax:

+`-Dcryptosym.key=<STRING_KEY>`

+**Example**

+`-Dcryptosym.key=BNIu1ypTIMAAtm8nO6aGokH9+WpAPMnfb5GEArhWoAg=`

+### 2. cryptosym.keyholder property

+The `system property` that must hold the environment variable that holds the actual string key.
+Use this if CRYPTOSYM_KEY was already in used or you want a totally different environment to hold the actual string key.

+Use the following JVM option syntax:

+`-Dcryptosym.keyholder=<ENVIRONMENT_VARIABLE>`

+**Example**

+`-Dcryptosym.keyholder=APP_KEY`

+In this example the `APP_KEY` environment variable holds the actual string key.

+### 3. CRYPTOSYM_KEY environment variable

+The `environment variable` that must hold the actual string key.

+> Following the preceding sequence *(i.e. cryptosym.key property -> cryptosym.keyholder property -> CRYPTOSYM_KEY environment variable)*, if any one of these resolves to an actual key string.
+The probing stops from there.
+For instance, if cryptosym.key property was resolved to a valid key, the probing stops there.
+It will not check cryptosym.keyholder property and CRYPTOSYM_KEY environment variable at all.

+> It is not required to use them all at the same time.
+For instance, if you already CRYPTOSYM_KEY environment variable configured, you don't need to use the other properties *(i.e. cryptosym.key property or cryptosym.keyholder property)*.

 ## SecretMgr Class

 The SecretMgr class is the one that is responsible for generating a key.